Brawlmance/Web/README.md

-#Brawlmance Reloaded
+#Brawlmance Web

-I'm a mess and I don't use git or any version control at all, but I'll upload the new code here from time to time
+Brawlmance provides Brawlhalla Statistics for legend winrates, weapon winrates, leaderboards, and more

+This repository has the code for https:/brawlmance.com/

 ##Example keys.php file